-The Band has appeared on National Television in the Fiesta Bowl Parade in Phoenix, Arizona and in the Music Across America Parade held in Washington, DC.
-We proudly march in various parades and perform in various concerts throughout the Delaware Valley, to preserve, promote and educate the public as to the String Band Tradition and its unique costuming and musical genre.
+The band has appeared on national television in both the Fiesta Bowl Parade in Phoenix, Arizona and the Music Across America Parade held in Washington, DC.
+We proudly march in parades and perform concerts throughout the Delaware Valley in order to preserve, promote and educate the public in the tradition of mummery and string band music with its unique costuming and musical genre.

-The Band’s origins go back to 1928, when Harry Whitman formed the “Harry Whitman String Band” as a musical group which also operated under the name “Upper Darby String Band” for a short time.
-The Band marched in its first New Year’s Day Parade in 1931 under the name “69th Street String Band” with a College Sports theme.
-In 1939, the Band changed its name to the “Whitman String Band”, and continued to perform with Harry Whitman as Captain until 1950 when Harry Straub took over as Captain.
-In 1952 the name of the Band changed to “Greater Overbrook String Band” and has remained the same ever since.
-In 1977, the Band was incorporated as a Pennsylvania Non-Profit Corporation.
-In 1997, the Band merged with the Italian-American String Band and reorganized.
+The bands origins date back to 1928 when founder Harry Whitman formed the “Harry Whitman String Band” as a musical group.
+It also marched under the name “Upper Darby String Band” for a brief period of time.
+The band marched in its first New Year’s Day Parade in 1931 under the name “69th Street String Band” with a college sports theme.
+In 1939, the band changed its name to the “Whitman String Band”, and continued to perform with Harry Whitman as captain until 1950.
+Harry Straub then took over as captain and in 1952 the name of the band was changed to its current name, “Greater Overbrook String Band.”
+In 1977, the band was incorporated as a Pennsylvania Non-Profit Corporation and in 1997 the band reorganized after merging with the Italian-American String Band.

-The Band has marched behind a variety of Captains, including Hall of Fame Inductees Harry Whitman, Harry Straub, Jimmy Driadon and Harry Hill.
-The band prides itself on having other past and present members elected into the in the Old Timers, Philadelphia String Band Association, and Penn Jersey Association Halls of Fame.
+The band has marched behind a variety of captains, including String Band Hall of Fame members Harry Whitman, Harry Straub, Jimmy Driadon and Harry Hill.

-The Band originally hailed from the 69th Street Neighborhood of Upper Darby PA, then moved to the Overbrook Section of Philadelphia — often performing at the Italian-American Democratic Club on 66th and Media Streets.
-In 1997, the clubhouse relocated to 1801 South 2nd Street in Pennsport, Philadelphia.
-In 2009 the Band returned to its roots in Upper Darby, establishing its current headquarters in the Highland Park Fire Station (Engine 26).
-In honor of the hospitality shown by our firefighter hosts, we proudly performed our theme “Fire Fightin’ Follies” for the 2012 New Year’s Parade under the leadership of UDFC Deputy Fire Chief John Hicks (Ret.) as Captain.
+The band originally hailed from the 69th Street Neighborhood of Upper Darby before moving to the Overbrook Section of Philadelphia — rehearsing for many years at the former Italian-American Democratic Club located at 66th and Media Streets.
+In 1997, the band relocated to Two Street in the Pennsport section of Philadelphia.
+In 2009 the band returned to its roots in Upper Darby, establishing its headquarters at the Highland Park Fire Station (Engine 26).
+In honor of the hospitality shown by our firefighter hosts, we proudly performed our theme “Fire Fightin’ Follies” for the 2012 New Year’s Parade under the leadership of UDFC Deputy Fire Chief John Hicks (Ret)

 The Greater Overbrook String Band prides itself on being an all-volunteer, family based organization.
 We have entire families that participate together, as musicians, dancers, prop builders and parade marshals.
-We have experienced and novice musicians, all of whom are constantly striving to improve and always welcome new members that are interested in learning to play an instrument.
+We have both experienced and novice musicians, all of whom are constantly striving to improve and always welcome new members that are interested in learning to play an instrument.
 We consistently work hard to provide an entertaining performance on New Year’s Day and throughout the year.
 We are proud to carry on the tradition of Philadelphia Mummery and preserve the unique string band sound for future generations.

-The Band currently resides in the borough of Clifton Heights and rehearses at the Clifton Heights Fire Hall, 20 W. Baltimore Ave, Clifton Heights, PA 19018.
+The Band currently resides in the borough of Clifton Heights and rehearses at the Clifton Heights Fire Hall located at 20 W. Baltimore Ave, Clifton Heights, PA 19018.